flowdock/hubot-flowdock/README.md

 ## Getting Started

+First, create your own hubot template by using [the getting started instructions](https://github.com/github/hubot/blob/master/docs/README.md) of the hubot repository.

-First you will need to edit the `package.json` for your hubot and add the `hubot-flowdock` adapter dependency.
+Then you will need to edit the `package.json` for your hubot and add the `hubot-flowdock` adapter dependency.

     "dependencies": {